kimmobrunfeldt/progressbar.js/CONTRIBUTING.md

 * Expose ProgressBar so it can be used with basic module loaders or as a global.
 * Bundle shifty inside the final distributable instead of requiring users to install both libs.
 If someone has already included shifty, then a custom build should be made.
 * Ship distributables to Bower.
 Fully automate releasing.
+* Ship distributables also to NPM to ease life of Browserify users.
+* Delegate shifty dependency handling to NPM instead of keeping it in repository but still bundle it inside the final distributable.